Heathrow expansion will double the airport’s cargo capacity

-Heathrow is the largest UK port by value with 33% of the UK’s non-EU exports already going through Heathrow.
-That is more than Southamption, Felixstowe and all other UK Airports combined.
-Our ambition is to become one of Europe’s best airports for cargo and through Heathrow expansion double cargo capacity at the Airport.
+Heathrow is the UK’s largest port by value with 33% of the UK’s non-EU and Swiss exports already travelling through Heathrow.
+That is more than the exports from Felixstowe and all other UK airports combined.
+Our ambition is to become one of Europe’s best airports for cargo, and through Heathrow expansion double cargo capacity at the Airport.

-We’re also uniquely placed as a transatlantic and European gateway with 95% of the global economy potentially within reach of a direct flight from Heathrow.
-Nowhere is better placed to connect UK exporters to the world and help the UK achieve its target of doubling UK exports to £1 trillion by 2020.
+Heathrow is also uniquely placed to connect UK exporters to the world as a transatlantic and European gateway with 95% of the global economy potentially within reach of a direct flight from Heathrow.

-Our cargo strategy will lift freight volumes capacity to 3 million tonnes a year by 2040 through improved service and increased capacity from expansion.
+Our cargo strategy will increase freight capacity to 3 million tonnes a year by 2040 through improved service and increased capacity from expansion.
 For cargo customers our aim is to become a trusted partner – timely, reliable and easy to do business with.

 Increasing the amount of cargo at the airport will not mean doubling the number of vehicles or HGVs on the road.
 Our freight proposals are designed to minimise cargo vehicle trips and reduce the effects of those trips on the local community whilst improving the reliability and ease of use of cargo operations at the airport.